tanersener/mobile-ffmpeg/README.md

 prebuilt binaries with `-gpl` postfix are used then MobileFFmpeg is subject to the GPL v3.0 license.

 Source code of FFmpeg and external libraries is included in compliance with their individual licenses.

+`openh264` source code included in this repository is licensed under the 2-clause BSD License but this license does not cover the `MPEG LA` licensing fees.
+If you build `mobile-ffmpeg` with `openh264` and distribute that library, then you are subject to pay `MPEG LA` licensing fees.
+Refer to [OpenH264 FAQ](https://www.openh264.org/faq.html) page for the details.
+Please note that `mobile-ffmpeg` does not publish a binary with `openh264` inside.

 `strip-frameworks.sh` script included and distributed (until v4.x) is published under the [Apache License version 2.0](https://www.apache.org/licenses/LICENSE-2.0).